tidyverse/tidy-dev-day/README.md

 be tagging issues in advance to make sure there's lots to do for any- and everyone, regardless of level of expertise.

-### Bonus 🎉

-Hadley has promised "the best BBQ in Texas," so feel free to take that into account.
-We're excited to give this a whirl, and hope to see you there!

 ### Tickets 🎟

 Because space is limited, we'll be charging a $10 fee of for